jbeales/DeadTrees/readme.txt

 I wrote DeadTrees because I wanted to be able to post to my blog when I read a book, but I didn't want to be required to actually write a post about the book if I didn't want to.

 ## How it works
 To post a book that you read, you'll go to the admin of your site and choose "Books" from the main menu.
-You can then enter the title of the book, the author's name(s), Amazon's ASIN, (likely the ISBN), and, if you wish, you may write about the book, but you don't have to if you don't want to.
+You can then enter the title of the book, the author's name(s), ISBN, Amazon's ASIN, (likely the ISBN), and, if you wish, you may write about the book, but you don't have to if you don't want to.

-Hit publish and the DeadTrees grab the cover art from Amazon and publish your book.
+Hit publish and the DeadTrees will grab the cover art from Open Library or Amazon and publish your book.

 You can also tag the book, just like a post.
 The pool of tags is shared between posts & books.